Drakmyth/BitburnerScripts/README.md

 Options:
--m, --money             Show money available on each server -o, --organization      Show the organization name of each server
+-m, --money             Show money available on each server -o, --organization      Show the organization name of each server -r, --root              Show user access level of each server
 ```

 ### servers.js